Thadestroy/WheelSpinPickerReleases/README.md

 ## Support & Feedback

 Found a bug or have a feature request?
-[Open an issue](https://github.com/Thadestroy/WheelSpinPickerReleases/issues) or reach out on Twitch!
+[Open an issue](https://github.com/Thadestroy/WheelSpinPickerReleases/issues)

----

-Made with love for the streaming community